How to start a self-hosted WordPress blog – a step by step guide

 Trust me you really want to get this right NOW, because it is a real headache to change at a later date.
 To do this simply got to SETTINGS -> PERMALINKS and choose the option POST NAME and then hit SAVE CHANGES.

 One other thing to note is that you can always change the permalink in the blog post if the one it automatically creates is too long or a bit strange…and as you understand SEO better I would actively encourage you to do this to improve your SEO.
-You can do this immediately under the title of the blog post or in the Yoast plugin box when you are in the edit screen.
+You can do this in the post editing screen.

 Step 13 Start writing blog posts!